Rank-transformed subsampling: inference for multiple data splitting and exchangeable p-values

 Let $\mathbb{F}_n$ be the empirical distribution function of $Y$ and let $\mathcal{U}$ be the set of unimodal univariate distributions.
 The dip statistic is defined as

-and may be computed efficiently using the R package \texttt{diptest} \citep{maechler2021diptest}. \citet{hartigan1985dip} recommend comparing $\rho_n$ to the dip statistic of a sample drawn from $\unif(0,1)$, which serves as the least favourable null distribution.
+and may be computed efficiently using R package \texttt{diptest} \citep{maechler2021diptest}. \citet{hartigan1985dip} recommend comparing $\rho_n$ to the dip statistic of a sample drawn from $\unif(0,1)$, which serves as the least favourable null distribution.
 However, this approach typically results in very conservative p-values.
-An alternative approach to calibration that avoids this problem is offered by \citet{cheng1998calibrating} who show that when the density $f$ of $Y$ is unimodal, under mild regularity conditions, we have $2 n^{3/5} \rho_n \rightarrow_{d} c \mathcal{Z}$, where $\mathcal{Z}$ is a particular function of a standard Wiener process.
+To avoid this problem, \citet{cheng1998calibrating} show that when the density $f$ of $Y$ is unimodal, under mild regularity conditions, we have $2 n^{3/5} \rho_n \rightarrow_{d} c \mathcal{Z}$, where $\mathcal{Z}$ is a particular function of a standard Wiener process.
 The constant $c$ depends on the density $f$ and is given by

 where $x_0$ is the unique mode of $f$.
 The only unknown quantity $c$ can be estimated with $\hat{c}$, which is a plugin from kernel density estimates $\hat{f}$ and $\hat{f''}$ evaluated at $\hat{x}_0 = \argmax \hat{f}$.
 We use R package \texttt{kedd} \citep{guidoum2015kedd} to estimate $\hat{f}$ and $\hat{f''}$, for which the respective bandwidths are selected with maximum likelihood cross validation (function \texttt{h.mlcv}, \citealp{habbema1974stepwise,duin1976choice}).
 From our experience, for $\hat{c}$ to behave properly, it is essential to centre and rescale $Y$ so that its value lies between 0 and 1, which does not affect $c$.
 Because the asymptotic distribution of the dip statistic only depends on $c$, \citet{cheng1998calibrating} suggest the following approach to obtain the corresponding p-value, which we adopt here.
 Given our observed dip statistic, we compare this to the distribution of $\rho_n$ based on samples drawn from a known distribution whose $c$ equals $\hat{c}$; three families of such distributions covering the range of $c$ are provided by \citet{cheng1998calibrating}.